Dekada '70 (film): Plot

 Incumbent President Ferdinand Marcos Sr. is re-elected for a second term, amidst anti-war protests during the Vietnam War.
-At dinner, brothers Julian "Jules" Bartolome Jr. and Isagani "Gani" Bartolome, speak about the upcoming Junior-Senior Prom.
+At dinner, brothers Julian "Jules" Bartolome Jr. and Isagani "Gani" Bartolome speak about the upcoming Junior-Senior Prom.
 Amanda, the mother of five children (including Jules & Gani) of the middle-class Bartolome family residing in Manila, finds a new advertising job, but her husband, Julián Bartolome, Sr, infuriatingly opposes her decision.
 As they leave for home at night after a prom, the Bartolomes get stuck in traffic due to a protest with effigy burning near the Legislative Building.

-In 1971, Jules and his best friend Willy, participate in the student protest at the University of the Philippines.
+In 1971, Jules and his best friend Willy participated in the student protest at the University of the Philippines Diliman.
 At the same time, Emmanuel "Em" Bartolome begins writing illegal exposés and other kinds of banned literature.
 Julián becomes furious when he discovers Jules and Willy's involvement, angrily explaining the suspension of the writ of habeas corpus and the disappearance of student leader Charlie del Rosario.

 Gani discloses his intention to apply for a position in the United States Navy, arguing that employment with the US government offers a substantial salary and numerous benefits.
-Despite Jules furiously criticizing his brother for a perceived lack of patriotism, Julián endorses the idea.
+Despite Jules furiously criticising his brother for a perceived lack of patriotism, Julián endorses the idea.
 Later, amidst another protest against Marcos, the youngest sibling, Benjamin "Bingo" Bartolome, retrieves a fallen kite, which Amanda discovers to be crafted from pages of the Communist newspaper Ang Bayan.
 Julián learns of Jules' activism when he stumbles upon their insurgent leaflets.

 Marcos declares Martial law in 1972.
-Civilians were ordered to remove any form of political slogans opposing Marcos under fear of imprisonment of anyone suspected to be a sympathizer of Communism.
-Gani accidentally impregnates his girlfriend, Evelyn, and much to her initial distress, was forced by her father into marrying her.
-The family learns of the death of Jules' best friend Willy by the hands of Metrocom for staying up past the curfew; Jules later reveals his plan to travel to Bicol and join the New People's Army (NPA) despite his mother's opposition.
+Civilians were ordered to remove any form of political slogans and paraphernalia opposing Marcos under the threat of imprisonment of anyone suspected to be a sympathizer of Communism.
+Gani accidentally impregnates his girlfriend, Evelyn, and, much to her initial distress, is forced by her father into marrying her.
+The family learns of the death of Jules' best friend, Willy, at the hands of Metrocom for staying up past the curfew; Jules later reveals his plan to travel to Bicol and join the New People's Army (NPA) despite his mother's opposition.